JJLi0427/LowCode_Plantform/README.md

 ## How to Use

-1. Download latest release package and run it, you only need to move your apps to `apps` dir.

-2. Clone the source code and run `./build.sh` build project by yourself.
+1. Clone the source code and run `./build.sh` build project by yourself.

+2. Move your apps to `./build/apps` dir.

+3. Build sample apps through run `./build/apps/build_apps.sh`